isomerpages/govtech-stp/_travellers-from-malaysia/02b-pca-terms-and-conditions.md

 ### **Penalties for Non-Compliance**

-**If you are unable to fulfil the obligations above, you should not arrange for your employee to enter Singapore.
-Employers and employee(s) have a collective duty to ensure that employees comply with the necessary health protocols.**
+**You should not arrange for your employees to enter Singapore if you are unable to fulfil the obligations above.**

 We will not hesitate to take disciplinary action against any party who does not comply with the above requirements.
 Penalties may include work pass revocations and withdrawal of work pass privileges.